 In the list of major birth defects due to pregnancy diet, we must include congenital diaphragmatic hernia.
 This disorder is characterized by an opening in the diaphragm that causes the abdominal contents to reach into the chest cavity.

 Women who have a diet low in vitamin B12, vitamin E, calcium, retinol and selenium show a higher risk of having children with congenital diaphragmatic hernia.
 Vitamin supplementation can greatly reduce this risk.
-Vitamin B12 is naturally found in animal products, such as meat, milk, and eggs.
+Vitamin B12 is naturally present in animal products, such as meat, milk, and eggs.
 Pregnant women need around 1,000 milligrams of Calcium a day.
 The best natural sources of calcium are dairy products, but also broccoli and fruit.
 A healthy intake of Vitamin E is of 3mg per day, which pregnant women should achieve from a well-balanced pregnancy diet only.
 Good natural sources of Vitamin E are olive oil, cherries, blueberries, peanuts, hazelnuts, boiled eggs.

 5. Cleft palate